This guide breaks down 30 customer service tips to step up your customer support in 2019.

 - Give your people power

-- Reply promptly
+- Reply on time

-- Watch your tone
+- Pay attention to your tone

-- Use reputation management tools
+- Use the right reputation management tools

 - Take control of first impressions

-- Eliminate the fine print
+- Drop the fine print

 - Gauge the last impression